-The Lower Mississippi Delta (hereafter referred to as the Delta), regardless of the definition used, is a vast and vital part of the American landscape.
+The Lower Mississippi Delta (hereafter referred to as the Delta) is a vast and vital part of the American landscape.
 This broad, alluvial valley provides habitat and ecological support for a wide variety of flora, fauna, and aquatic species integral to health of the north American continent.
 The Mississippi River forms the most important bird and waterfowl migration corridor on the continent.
 The river bottoms comprise North America’s largest wetland area and bottomland hardwood forest.
 More than 20% of the nation’s duck population migrates along the river and one-third of the freshwater fish species in North America live in the river.

 At the confluence of the Ohio and Mississippi Rivers the average floodplain elevation is approximately 325 feet.
 At sea level on the Gulf of Mexico, the Mississippi River averages an elevation drop of less than a foot per mile for extended stretches of 10 or more miles.
 This combination of characteristics, high sediment loads mentioned above, and low elevation drops over long distances produce the Mississippi River’s meandering pattern.
 This type of river loops back and forth across a floodplain in an ever changing pattern as the stream flows to the sea.
 The landforms created by a meandering river are called meander belts.
 Meander belts are a conglomeration of several landforms, including natural levees, oxbow lakes, distributaries, abandoned channels, point bars, back swamps, crevasse splays, chute cutoffs, and others (Saucier 1994).
 The meandering Mississippi, Red, Yazoo, Arkansas, Black and other study area rivers are part of a dynamic geological system.
 The meandering river system is constantly changing the coarse and topography of the region’s rivers and their associated landforms.